Search sheldonbrown.com and sheldonbrown.org

 One of the major causes of friction between members of tandem teams is difference in preferred cadence.
 Typically, the pilot will prefer a faster cadence than the stoker.
 The best solution to this problem is to equip the stoker with shorter cranks than the pilot uses.
 Shorter cranks make it easier to spin at faster cadence than longer ones.
 This is particularly a concern with a child stoker, who not only is probably unaccustomed to a fast cadence, but also has much shorter legs than the pilot.

-[But a child who has been riding a tricycle will have been pedaling very fast to achieve any kind of speed, and may not have this problem.
+[A small child who has been riding a tricycle will have been pedaling very fast to achieve any kind of speed, so cadence probably won't be an issue.
 Short cranks are important, though.
 Jacob started out with 4 inch (100 mm) cranks from an old Raleigh child's bicycle-- John Allen]

 An alternative to buying short cranks is to use "crank shorteners", which attach to existing cranks and provide one or more pedal mounting holes farther up the crank than the standard holes.
 These do spread the pedals father apart, producing a bit of a bowlegged stance for a small child.